Is This Website a Scam? A Practical Checklist Before You Buy

 Review payment methods

-PayPal is safe **only** when you pay via 'Goods and Services'.
-'Friends and Family' transfers strip away PayPal's Buyer Protection and are functionally a bank transfer — irreversible the moment they land.
+PayPal is safest when you pay via 'Goods and Services', which carries PayPal's Buyer Protection.
+'Friends and Family' transfers waive that protection — PayPal will still investigate unauthorised transactions and accepts scam reports, but a payment you authorised yourself is very hard to reverse once it lands.
 Any seller asking you to send via Friends and Family is asking you to give up your protection.
 That is the entire reason they are asking.

 Inspect product pages